mi-geo/mi-geo.github.io/_pages/teaching.md

 excerpt: "Teaching is a life long learning experience of enhancing your relationship between you and the next generation, and gaining enlightenment from the students"

 intro:
-  - excerpt: 'Years of teaching experience both online and in person: *geography*, *GIS*, and Python/R `data analysis`.
+  - excerpt: 'Years of teaching experience both online and in person: *geography*, *GIS*, and Python/R data analysis.
 Here are some selected courses I\'ve taught'

 feature_row:
   - image_path: /assets/images/Michigan-lay-down-small.jpg